-The procedures you need to perform when using the camera with your computer and when using the software are different for Windows and the Macintosh.
+The procedures you need to perform are different for Windows and the Macintosh.

-- Windows users should refer to "Using the Camera with a Windows Computer" on page 86. - Macintosh users should refer to "Using the Camera with a Macintosh" on page 95.
+- Windows users should refer to "Using the Camera with a Windows Computer" on page 86. - Macintosh users should refer to "Using the Camera with a Macintosh" on page 90.